Curio-org/Curio/clk9owsta000x09lc2urt5qrh.md

 9. \[all\]

-Old Dependency Tree of PyBaMM with only required dependencies :
+New Dependency Tree of PyBaMM with only required dependencies :

 ```bash
 pybamm==23.5